kmontenero/data-docs/raw_data_collection_event_types/MBON_cruises/README.md

 1 cruise from 2015, we have samples from.
 1 cruise from 2016 are only duplicates, the rest we have 2021 - 2023 in samples

-Chris Kelble has data from before 2015.
+Chris Kelble noted that AOML's data from the beginning of the cruise projectis available from 1998 on.
 Surface & CTD going back to 1998.

 CAS data is processed through collab w/ GCOOS.